Current Travel Info

 In Manning Park, annual events include BC Parks Day, Lantern Festival, and the Kite Festival.
 In the Princeton area, check out the yearly Princeton Show & Shine, and enjoy an evening of live music and community fun at the Princeton Street Plaza.
 The Copper Valley Music Festival (Princeton) and Tulameen Family Fun Days are held in August.
 If you’re into fitness, sign up for the Fat Dog 120 held throughout the valley in August.

 The annual Similkameen Pow Wow is hosted at the Ashnola campground.
-For music fans, the Keremeos Country Bluegrass Jamboree is held in July and early Sept.
-Car fans will enjoy Kars under the K for a full day of family fun.
+For music fans, the Keremeos Country Bluegrass Jamboree will be held July 10, 11 & 12 in 2026 and Sept.
+4, 5 & 6th.
+Car fans will enjoy Kars under the K Aug 2 for a full day of family fun.

 In the Cawston and Keremeos area, wineries, cideries, and our only distillery offer special tours and events, many featuring music, art, and farm-to-table food experiences.
 Tasting Rooms and Patios are Open, many are pet-friendly.